-In the 1860’s, the instrument was in the possession of a well-known Parisian amateur, Monsieur de Barrau, and was lent to the well-known cellist August-Joseph Franchomme (1808-1884) for the use of his son, who died young.
-In 1869 it was sold through the intermediary of Gand et Bernardel of Paris to Ernest De Munck (1840-1915) of Brussels, a cellist of repute and a pupil of Adrien-Francois Servais (1807-1866) who was considered one of the most influential cellists of the 19th century, and from him it passed to one of his own pupils named Heriot.
-In 1934, W. E. Hill and Sons sold the cello to Emanuel Feuermann (1902-1942), one of the greatest cellists in the world.
-Feuermann used it for many concerts and recordings, hence the name of this cello.
-After his death in 1942, it was acquired by the American collector Mr. Russell B. Kingman.
-It was then sold in 1956 to the distinguished cellist Aldo Parisot (1918-2018).
-In December 1996, Nippon Music Foundation acquired this cello from Aldo Parisot through a luthier.
+In the 1860’s, this instrument was in the possession of a well-known Parisian amateur Monsieur de Barrau, who was believed to be a client of Parisian dealer Jean-Baptiste Vuillame.
+It subsequently passed into the hands of the well-known cellist August-Joseph Franchomme (1808-1884) for the use of his son.
+However, due to the son’s premature death, the cello was sold through the intermediary of Gand et Bernardel of Paris in 1869 to Ernest De Munck (1840-1915) of Brussels, a cellist of repute and a pupil of Adrien-Francois Servais (1807-1866).
+Hence, this cello is also known as “De Munck”.
+Shortly before his death in London in 1915, he sold the cello to one of his pupils C. H. Heriot who then sold it to W. E. Hill & Sons.
+In 1939, the Hills sold the cello to renowned cellist Emanuel Feuermann (1902-1942), who used it for many concerts and recordings.
+It has since come to be known as “Feuermann”.
+After his death, it was acquired by the American collector Mr. Russell B. Kingman in 1943 and later again by W. E. Hill & Sons.
+It was later sold in 1956 from the dealer Rembert Wurlitzer to the distinguished cellist Aldo Parisot (1918-2018).
+Nippon Music Foundation acquired this cello in December 1996.